hmrc/openid-connect-userinfo/README.md

 You can dive deeper into the documentation in the [API Developer Hub](https://developer.service.hmrc.gov.uk/api-documentation/docs/api#openid-connect-userinfo).

+## Deprecated Class Usage
+You can find the deprecation suppression `@nowarn("cat=deprecation")` in the code in few places.

+The reason is that when the latest `v2.Retrievals` was used then the integration tests were broken and wasn't obvious why.

 ## Running Locally
 Run the service `sbt run -Drun.mode=Dev`